-This article is now available as a walk tour on GPSmyCity app.
-Download Now
+This article is now available as a tour app on gpsmycity.
+Click on the link below to download

 Thessaloniki is the second largest city in Greece and capital of Macedonian region here.
 It is a port city famous for its exotic landscapes, romantic nightscapes, well-maintained architecture,a potpourri of cultures and religions, heritage sites and very friendly people.

 A stroll on the cobbled street of Thessaloniki reveals the hidden architecture, dating all the way back to Byzantine period.
 Despite Thessaloniki's historical significance, it's a popular hot spot among the tourists as a summer getaway and a happening social life.

 Popular attractions and places to see in Thessaloniki!

 Named after famous Greek Philosopher Aristotle, this square is quite famous on account of its location which is close to the shoreline of the city.
 It was designed in 1918 and now it is the main hub for recreation.
 The square is lined by hotels, fast food joints, franchise stores and street entertainers.
 It also makes a venue for concerts at times.
 This square draws a lot of crowd, all thanks to the open space it provides with trees-defined streets, entertainment hot spot scattered all over.
 One can spend hours together shopping around or at the restaurants overlooking the beach or attending the concerts or witnessing the street performers' show here.